tc39/notes/es8/2017-03/mar-23.md

 YK: I would be happy to explore that.

-BF: We have prototyped out exactly that.
+BFS: We have prototyped out exactly that.
 You can model it with two ES modules right now.

 DH: Sure, perfect.
 And we could make that API nicely.
 The going assumption we had is that the only way to discover the shape was to execute it.
 I'm suggesting that instead of that, we could say you have to declare before you execute what the static shape is.